betterinformatics/inf4-hci-2/_timeline_ed/connect.md

 **KeyCom**

 If you're in one of the University's Halls of Residence, you will be able to access the internet via the KeyCom service.
-The basic package is *free*, paid upgrades are available.
-Setup instructions will be given to you when you arrive.
+The basic package is *free*, with paid upgrades available.
+Setup instructions will be given to you when you arrive by your accomodation.

 <div class="alert alert-info">
     <i class="fa fa-star"></i> <strong>Protip:</strong>